MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-activator.md

 zone_pivot_groups: event-streams-standard-enhanced
 ---

-# Add a Activator destination to an eventstream
+# Add an Activator destination to an eventstream

 This article shows you how to add Activator destination to an eventstream.